 Celebrating Indigenous Voices for National Native American Heritage Month

 Celebrate National Native American Heritage Month in your school or library!
-Keep reading to find more book recommendations, download resources for your classroom—including guides for Warrior Girl Unearthed and Eagle Drumsand invite your students to be the next generation of change makers with the Climate Activism Kit, inspired by Autumn Peltier, Water Warrior and We Are Water Protectors!
+Keep reading to find more book recommendations, download resources for your classroom—including a teacher’s guide for Saints of the Householdand an activity kit for Autumn Peltier, Water Warrior—and hear from H.E.
+Edgmon about their debut middle grade novel The Flicker!

 An instant New York Times bestseller, Angeline Boulley’s debut novel, Firekeeper’s Daughter, is a groundbreaking YA thriller about a Native teen who must root out the corruption in her community, perfect for readers of Angie Thomas and Tommy Orange.